-Falling in love and committing to someone can feel like a blissful, and at times dark and painful acid trip for the brain.
+Falling in love and committing to someone can feel blissful.
+At times dark and painful acid trip for the brain.
 There is no more potent drug on the planet than the oxytocin our brain releases as we fall in love.

-Thus, for most of us, thinking about the person we love with someone else, in the past, present, or future, is unpleasant.
+Thus, thinking about the person we love with someone else, in the past, present, or future, is unpleasant.
 Sometimes very unpleasant.
 Sometimes painful.
 Often, we want the person we love all to ourselves, past, present, and future.

-If, like many people around the world, you’re dealing with some kind of mild, Type 1 RJ, hopefully, with some time and perspective, you won’t care about your partner’s past a whole lot.
+If like many people around the world, you’re dealing with some kind of mild, you won’t care about your partner’s past a whole lot.
 Do some reading, talk to friends, and explore some new, liberating, non-possessive perspectives on love and relationships.

-The bottom line is this:it’s not a huge deal if you don’t love the thought of your partner being intimate with another person, past, present, or future.
-The majority of the people in relationships on our planet feel similarly about their own partners, and learn to work their way through it without too much anguish or effort.
+The bottom line is this: it’s not a huge deal if you don’t love the thought of your partner being intimate with another person, past, present, or future.
+The majority of the people in relationships on our planet feel similarly about their own partners.
+Learn to work their way through it without too much anguish or effort.